 - Pros: Quick and easy.

 - Cons: Well, the stubble can be bothersome and you will have to shave religiously to keep it smooth and bare.
-There's a risk of getting razor burn, ingrown hairs and, pimples.
+There's a risk of getting razor burn and ingrown hairs.
 It can also be itchy when growing back in.

 If you don't want it pulled out and you swore off shaving, a hair removal cream breaks down the hair so you can wipe it off.